 Amanda fell in love with the stage in preschool, when she was given the solo for "O Come Little Children" in the Christmas concert.

-A love of performing and a lust for travel took her to American University, where she majored in theatre, and studied in both England - at the British American Dramatic Academy under John Barton, Jane Lapotaire and Katie Mitchell - and Spain, where she studied Mediterranean politics and went camping in the Sahara Desert.
+A love of performing and a lust for travel took her to American University, where she majored in theatre, and studied at both Oxford - at the British American Dramatic Academy under John Barton, Jane Lapotaire and Katie Mitchell - and in Madrid, where she studied Mediterranean politics and went camping in the Sahara Desert.
 After graduating she stayed in Washington DC working with many companies including the Shakespeare Theatre Company in The Dog in the Manger, directed by Jonathan Munby, and several plays at Rorschach Theatre including Randy Baker's Dream Sailors, and Jose Rivera's Brainpeople.
-Her wanderlust took her to Paris, where she apprenticed under Pascal Laurent and his Friches Theatre Urbain, a street theatre company, performing in their immersive show, L'Esprit des Rails.
+Her wanderlust took her to Paris, where she apprenticed under Pascal Laurent and his company, Friches Theatre Urbain, performing in their promenade piece, L'Esprit des Rails.

 After moving to New York, Amanda worked almost exclusively in classical theatre with roles like Isabella and Pompey in several productions of Measure for Measure, and Ann in GB Shaw's Man and Superman.
 More regional theatre work led to roles in Hamlet, The Winter's Tale, and Dracula.
 She also cut voiceovers for both HowCast, an internet how-to video database, and Graphic Audio, a company that turns beloved comics into books-on-tape.

-Since returning to New York, she made her Off-Broadway debut at The Pearl Theatre Company, understudying in both Don Juan and A Midsummer Night's Dream, directed by acclaimed classical director Eric Tucker.
-She's worked with Hudson Valley Shakespeare Festival's spring educational show twice, once in an all-female Midsummer Night's Dream, directed by Jason O'Connell, and again in Romeo and Juliet, directed by Waterwell's Tom Ridgely.
-And when she's not doing classical theatre, she's performing in site-specific shows with This Is Not A Theatre Company, directed by Erin Mee, coming to a public pool, or cafe, or art gallery near you.
+Since returning to New York, she made her Off-Broadway debut at The Pearl Theatre Company, understudying in both Don Juan, directed by Hal Brooks,and A Midsummer Night's Dream, directed by Bedlam's Eric Tucker.
+She's worked with Hudson Valley Shakespeare Festival's spring educational show three times: in A Midsummer Night's Dream, in Romeo and Juliet, and in Julius Caesar.
+When she's not doing classical theatre, she's performing in site-specific shows with This Is Not A Theatre Company, directed by Erin Mee, coming to a public pool, or cafe, or art gallery near you.
 When she's not performing on stage, she is training with Neutral Chaos Combat, where she received a Pass with Recommendation in Unarmed by the SAFD, 2019.

 Amanda's dream roles include Shakespeare's Viola, Portia, Mad Queen Margaret, and Lady M. She would love to play Kayleen in Rajiv Joseph's Gruesome Playground Injuries, Kali in Bryony Lavery's Stockholm, and any Bennett or Bingley sister in Pride and Prejudice.
-Of course, should Netflix be making another intersectional feminist show (female pirates, Netflix, female pirates!), Amanda would be down for that.
+Of course, should Netflix be making another intersectional feminist show (female pirates, Netflix, female pirates!), Amanda would all over that.
 We are living in a golden age for episodic storytelling after all.